Remember Me (2010 film): Plot

-In 1991, a young girl named Ally Craig witnesses her mother, Helen, being mugged and fatally shot at a New York subway station.
-10 years later, Ally is a student at New York University, and lives with her father, Neil, a New York City Police Department detective, in Queens.
-Tyler Hawkins audits classes at NYU and works at the Strand bookshop.
+In 1991, a young girl named Ally Craig witnesses her mother Helen being mugged and fatally shot on a New York subway station platform.

+10 years later, Ally is a student at NYU, and lives with her father Neil, an NYPD detective, in Queens.
+Tyler Hawkins audits classes at NYU and works at the Strand Bookstore.
 He and his sister Caroline have a strained relationship with their workaholic businessman father, Charles.

-One night, Tyler and his best friend and roommate, Aidan, get involved in somebody else's fight, and are arrested by Neil.
-Aidan calls Charles to bail Tyler out, but he does not stick around to have a conversation with his father.
-When Aidan sees Neil dropping Ally off, he realizes she is his daughter.
-So, he approaches Tyler with the idea to get back at the detective by sleeping with and dumping Ally.
-She and Tyler go to dinner and continue seeing each other.
+One night, Tyler and his best friend and roommate Aidan get involved in somebody else's fight, and are arrested by Neil.
+Aidan calls Charles to bail Tyler out, but he refuses to talk with his father.
+When Aidan sees Neil dropping Ally off, Aidan realizes Ally is Neil's daughter.
+So, he suggests Tyler get revenge on the detective by sleeping with and dumping Ally.

-After noticing a tattoo on Tyler's chest reading "Michael", Tyler reveals to Ally that his brother, Michael died by suicide years ago; Ally later reveals about her mother’s death.
-Aidan turns up at Tyler's apartment, meets Ally for the first time and convinces the pair to go to a party, where she drinks too much.
-The following morning, after Neil hits her when she stands up to him, Ally flees back to Tyler's apartment, where the pair have sex.
+Ally and Tyler go to dinner, then continue seeing each other.
+After noticing a tattoo on Tyler's chest reading "Michael", he reveals to her that his brother Michael committed suicide years ago; Ally later reveals about her mother's death.
+Aidan turns up at Tyler's apartment, meets Ally for the first time and convinces them to go to a party.

+As Ally drank too much, she stays over to sleep it off.
+The following morning, she tries to sneak in.
+However, Neil hits her when she stands up to him, and Ally flees back to Tyler's apartment, where they have sex.

-Caroline is a budding young artist, who is featured in an art show, and she tries to get their father to attend.
-When he fails to show up, Caroline is heartbroken, so Tyler confronts him in a boardroom filled with people.
-He accuses his father of willingly distancing himself from his children to avoid feeling the pain of losing another child, and father and son come to blows.
+Caroline is a budding young artist, who is featured in an art show.
+She tries to get their father to attend, but he fails to show.
+Caroline is heartbroken, so Tyler confronts him in a boardroom filled with people.
+He accuses his father of willingly distancing himself from his children to avoid feeling the pain of losing another child, so father and son come to blows.